Gippsman2017/node-red-contrib-redlink/README.md

 	1/ To handle Consumers not processing the work
-	2/ Alternate services to work around busy consumers 3/ Expected End-To-End Transaction times (ETT), allowing the producers to have an expectation of completeion.
+	2/ Alternate services to work around busy consumers 3/ Expected End-To-End Transaction times (ETT), allows producers to have an expectation of completeion.
 	4/ Priority message processing.
 	5/ Messages pointers are stored in AlaSQL with the payload either stored in ram or on disk.
 	6/ Messages are not sent to the consumer.
-	7/ The producer mearly notifies the consumers on the mesh and the consumers retreive the messages directly.
+	7/ The producer mearly notifies the consumers and the consumers retreive the messages directly.

 ## Why the decision to use AlaSQL as its internal DB